Pony Book circa 1914|

 invaded Brittany in 55 a.d.

 No the Welsh ponies did not look as they do today, but more like the Celtic root stock, which is where they came from.
-Most of those native ponies of the Celtic root stock looked more or less alike; however the deep valleys and high mountains, and harsh terrain did separate the regions, and 'subspecies', if you will, developed and in time became different breeds off the main stem.
+Most of those native ponies of the Celtic root stock looked more or less alike; however the deep valleys and high mountains, harsh terrain, and finally the influence of breeders did separate the regions, and 'subspecies' developed and in time became different breeds off the main stem.

 I think we strive to defend the traditional standard because that is how Welsh were defined over a century ago by the stewards who not only had ponies, but were livestockmen of the highest order.
 And, in the case of Criban, had been breeding Welsh for over 400 years on their Brecon Beacons.
 They owned all in the area, including that mountain range and more, until unfortunately a dam flooded much of the valley land and their old home place.